amr-abdelhamid/refbook/manuscript/3-QuickWins.md

 1. Easier to understand
 2. Cheaper to modify

 Having these two objectives in mind, it's possible to develop your "gut feeling" about the correct length of a method.
-So, let's agree for now that a method is *good* and needs no further refactoring **when it fulfills these two criteria of being understandable and modifiable**.
+So, let's agree for now that **a method is *good* and needs no further refactoring when it fulfills these two criteria of being understandable and modifiable**.

 #### An experiment on method size

-I have done this experiment before with university students.
-I have given them the three variants of the method below, without comments, with comments, and refactored into a 5-line method.
+I have done this experiment with university students.
+I gave them three variants of a method: without comments, with comments, and refactored into a small 5-line method.
 I have measured the time it takes them to understand the intent of the method.
 Results were as follows:

 * Method without comments: **~ 2 minutes**
 * Method with comments: **~ 1 minute**
 * Refactored short method: **~ 10 seconds**

 I advice you to do this experiment with your team.
-Take a stop watch and use the sample code below or any piece of code from your project. **It is stunning how much time you save by just reducing methods into smaller size with readable method names**.
+Get a stopwatch and use the sample code below or any piece of code from your project. **It is stunning how much time you save by just reducing methods sizes into smaller ones with readable private method calls**.
 It realizes the core objective of refactoring: to make the code "easier to understand and cheaper to modify".

 Ready?
 Go!

-A>{title="Code with no comments", lang="java"}
+A> ##### Method with no comments
+A>{lang="java"}
 A>~~~~~~~~
 A>public List criteriaFind(String criteria) {
   if (criteria == null)